 Cloud9 is designed for teams, enabling real-time collaboration and seamless access to cloud-based development resources.
 This cloud-based IDE makes it easy for developers to work from anywhere without losing access to the tools they need for effective and productive software development.

-Key Features
+Key features

 Here, we visit a sample of key features and capabilities of AWS Cloud9:

-Collaborative Coding: Cloud9 allows multiple developers to work on the same project simultaneously, improving teamwork and reducing development cycles.
+Collaborative coding: Cloud9 allows multiple developers to work on the same project simultaneously, improving teamwork and reducing development cycles.

-Built-in Tools: Integrated debugging and terminal tools help streamline the development process.
+Built-in tools: Integrated debugging and terminal tools help streamline the development process.
 Developers can run code, test functionality, and debug from within the IDE, saving time and improving workflow efficiency [3].

-Language Support: AWS Cloud9 supports a wide array of programming languages and frameworks, ensuring it works for all types of cloud development projects.
+Language support: AWS Cloud9 supports a wide array of programming languages and frameworks, ensuring it works for all types of cloud development projects.

-Use cases examples.
+Use cases examples

-Below is a sample of real-life applications of AWS Cloud9:
+A sample of real-life applications of AWS Cloud9 is as follows:

 Remote development environments: AWS Cloud9 is particularly valuable for teams distributed across separate locations.
 It enables developers to access a consistent and fully configured development environment from anywhere with an internet connection [16].